In Chinese Medicine both hay fever and sinus infections are often caused by imbalance in the lung and stomach meridians.

 Chinese herbs are often prescribed with acupuncture depending on each individuals particular case.

 Care Cure are Ireland's leading TCM specialists.
 If you suffer from hay fever and are looking for a natural and effective solution please avail of our free consultation.
-We have clinics in Dublin, Galway, Dun Laoghaire, Longford and Sligo.
+We have clinics in Dublin and Dun Laoghaire.